Raj Darbhanga: Demise

 After the independence of India from British rule in 1947, the Government of India initiated several land reform actions and the Zamindari system was abolished.
 The fortunes of Darbhanga Raj dwindled.
 The last ruler of Raj Darbhanga was Maharaja Bahadur Sir Kameshwar Singh.
-He died in 1962 without naming a successor.
+He died in 1962 without naming a successor, though many members of the family live on carrying other Maithil Brahmin surnames such as Thakur, Jha, and Shukla.

 Controversy

 The origin of the royal family of Darbhanga is traced to a grant of the Sarkar of Tirhut to Mahesh Thakur by Akbar.
 The supporters of the theory that Raj Darbhanga was a kingdom argue that it was held by privy council, that the rulership was a hereditary one with succession governed by primogeniture.
 The supporters argue that by the end of the 18th century, the Sarkar of Tirhut was practically an independent kingdom until the conquest of Bengal and Bihar by the British.
 The Raj Darbhanga was also much larger when compared with many of the princely states in Western parts of India, many of whom only contained a population of 200 people.
-These princely states also lacked the magesterial powers that Raj Darbhanga had.
-It’s annual income of approximately 4 million rupees was also on par with many a princely state.
+These princely states also lacked the magisterial powers that Raj Darbhanga had.
+Its annual income of approximately 4 million rupees was also on par with many a princely state.

-The opponents of the theory argue that Raj Darbhanga was never a kingdom but rather a zamindari with all the trappings of princely state.
+The opponents of the theory argue that Raj Darbhanga was never a kingdom but rather a zamindari with all the trappings of a princely state.
 The rulers of Raj Darbhanga were the largest landowners in India, and thus were called Raja, and later Maharaja and Maharajadhiraja.
 They were given the status of ruling prince.

-According to Arvind, they were "robber barons", who curried favour from the British and kept trying to be accorded gun salutes and other privileges but it never materialized.
+According to Arvind, they were "robber barons", who curried favour from the British and kept trying to be accorded gun salutes and other privileges but it never materialised.